shanifmon41/Shanifmon41/README.md

 ### Data Analyst · Kerala, India

-Data Analyst skilled in SQL, Python, Power BI, and Tableau with a track record of building dashboards, conducting EDA, and generating insights from large datasets.
-Google Data Analytics certified.
-Eager to contribute analytical thinking and data storytelling skills to a data-driven team.
+Data Analyst skilled in SQL, Python, Power BI, and Tableau with a track record of building dashboards, conducting EDA, and generating insights from large datasets.Eager to contribute analytical thinking and data storytelling skills to a data-driven team.

 ---